 Admission Requirements (DAT)

-Applicants to a DAT degree program may need a Bachelors or Master of Science degree.
+Applicants to a DAT degree program may need a Bachelors or Masters of Science degree.
 For further details, make sure to refer to individual universities.

 A Doctor of Education (EdD) in Athletic Training is a terminal practice doctorate in education.
-Some EdD programs might entail a three year full-time study commitment, and about 60 credits of coursework.
+Some EdD programs might entail a three-year, full-time study commitment, comprised of about 60 credits of coursework.
 Participants may also need to complete a dissertation, in which they address a real-time issue and make an original contribution to a body of knowledge in their field.